-Once you have learnt the basics, you will walk to the shore with the instructors.
-You will then move to a calm area where the dive will take place.
+Once you have learned the basics, you will walk to the shore with the instructors.
+Then you will move to a calm area where the dive will take place.

-During the baptism, the staff will be taking photographs which you will later receive in your email.
-So, as well as diving for the first time, you’ll have a beautiful souvenir in pictures that will at least be a hit on your Instagram.
+During the baptism, the staff will take pictures that you will later receive in your email.
+Thus, in addition to diving for the first time, you will have a precious memory in images with which you will at least succeed in your Instagram.

 What equipment will you use on your first scuba dive?

-Remember that all the equipment is included when you book your first dive with our recommended company.
+Remember that all equipment is included if with us.